noeltock/hammy/readme.txt

 1. Upload the folder `hammy` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. (Optional) Go to Settings -> Hammy and review the options.
 Add the id/class of the container that holds your posts (i.e. #content).
 Then add breakpoints that are relevant to that container ( **see the FAQ for an example** ).
-1. (Optional) Edit your theme's CSS to add `picture.hammy-responsive`, in a way that it is identical to any `img` styling used for your content area.
+1. (Optional) Edit your theme's CSS to add `figure.hammy-responsive`, in a way that it is identical to any `img` styling used for your content area.

 == Frequently Asked Questions ==